stingergraph/stinger/README.md

 Building
 ========

-STINGER is built using [CMake | http://www.cmake.org].
+STINGER is built using [CMake](http://www.cmake.org).
 From the root of STINGER, first create a build directory:

     mkdir build && cd build